DaireNiC/SHA-256/README.md

- The secure hashing algorithim can be described in two stages:
+ The secure hashing algorithm can be described in two stages:

  1. Preprocessing the message
  2. Hash Computation